 Next, save your changes and close the file.
 FileZilla will prompt you to upload the edited file.
 Click Yes and wait for the upload to complete.

-Now try reloading your site to see if the problem is fixed.
+Now try refreshing your site to see if this fix the issue.

 If it is, great!
 We now know that the issue is WordPress running out of memory.
 However, we still need to find out why this is happening.